SunriseLong/next-bacon-prediction/README.md

 ```

 For our example we would only like the next word, not the entire probability matrix.
 To do this we can set up a Flask API
 which contains the `index2word` mapping.
-It will ping the tf Serving endpoint then use `index2word` to convert the matrix to
+I have provided an example Dockerfile to run it.
+It will ping the tf Serving
+endpoint then use `index2word` to convert the matrix to
 the most likely next word.
 Having a second service enables us to customize what we would like to return.
 The service can
 be easily extended to return the top 5 most likely next words.
+Unlike the tf serving API, it only supports 1 prediction per
+request.

 ex:
 ```python